-A Year 12 candidate is sitting GCE AS qualifications in June 2020.
-The candidate is unable to attend any of his AS examinations (Chemistry, Mathematics and Physics) due to ill health.
-The centre will reenter him again for GCE AS Chemistry, Mathematics and Physics at the next available assessment opportunity - June 2021.
+A Year 12 candidate is sitting GCE AS qualifications in June 2024.
+The candidate is unable to attend any of his AS examinations (Chemistry, Mathematics and Physics) due to a temporary injury.
+The centre will re-enter him again for GCE AS Chemistry, Mathematics and Physics at the next available assessment opportunity - June 2025.

-A candidate misses two GCSE papers in one day, Computer Science in the morning and Religious Studies in the afternoon, due to ill health.
-She meets the minimum requirements for a GCSE award in June 2020, having completed over 25% of the total assessment in both GCSE subjects.
+A candidate misses two GCSE papers in one day, French in the morning and Computer Science in the afternoon, due to ill health.
+She meets the minimum requirements for a GCSE award in June 2024, having completed over 15% of the total assessment in both GCSE subjects.
 The centre applies for special consideration.
 As the centre knows that the candidate has been struggling with her health over the past few days, there is no need for them to ask the candidate to produce a letter from her GP.
 The centre can write a supporting letter to substantiate her absence from the two GCSE papers.

-A candidate sits a GCE A-level Government and Politics examination on Thursday afternoon.
+A candidate sits a GCE A-level Government and Politics examination on Thursday morning.
 He is known to be struggling with a chest and ear infection yet is adamant that he must sit his examination.
-The candidate's illness is clearly evident to the invigilation team.
-However, the candidate is unable to attend his GCE A-level Physical Education examination the following morning.
-He meets the minimum requirements for a GCE A-level Physical Education award since he has already sat one paper earlier in the week.
-The centre is in a position to write a statement supporting the application for special consideration since they know he was falling ill prior to his absence from Friday morning's examination.
+The candidate's illness is clear to the invigilation team.
+However, the candidate is unable to attend his GCE A-level German examination the following morning.
+He meets the minimum requirements for a GCE A-level German award since he has already completed one paper which is worth more than 15% of the total assessment.
+The centre can write a statement supporting the application for special consideration since they know he was falling ill prior to his absence from Friday morning's examination.

-A candidate sits a GCSE Russian examination on Tuesday afternoon.
-There were no known problems during Tuesday's examination.
-However, she does not attend for her GCSE General Studies examination on Wednesday morning.
-Her mother contacts the school office on the morning of the General Studies examination to report her absence owing to a stomach upset.
+A candidate sits a GCSE Italian examination on Thursday afternoon.
+There were no known problems during Thursday's examination.
+However, she does not attend for her GCSE Geography examination on Friday morning.
+Her mother contacts the school office on the morning of the Geography examination to report her absence owing to a stomach upset.
 Medical evidence is not available to substantiate the request.
 The centre advises the parent to complete the relevant part of Form 14 - JCQ/ME which is then brought into the school office.
-The centre having received Form 14 feels able to support the application and submits an on-line application for special consideration.
+The centre having received Form 14 feels able to support the application and submits an online application for special consideration.
 Form 14 is retained on the centre's files.

-A candidate sits a GCE A-level Psychology examination on Thursday morning.
+A candidate sits a GCE A-level Economics examination on Monday morning.
 He is undergoing treatment for a serious illness.
 The candidate has recently been prescribed medication which is causing serious side effects.
-The candidate sits his GCE A-level Psychology examination as scheduled but is unable to sit his remaining GCE A-level Drama and Theatre and A-level English Literature examinations the following day.
-He can satisfy the rules for special consideration since he has completed 50% of the specification in both GCE A level Drama and Theatre and GCE A-level English Literature.
+The candidate sits his GCE A-level Economics examination as scheduled but is unable to sit his remaining GCE A-level Media Studies and A-level Physical Education examinations.
+He can satisfy the rules for special consideration.
+He has already completed one A-level Physical Education non-examination assessment (NEA) component which is 15% of the total assessment and one A-level Media Studies paper which is worth more than 15% of the total assessment.
 The candidate visits his GP who, on account of her knowledge of her patient and his condition, is more than willing to produce a note for the school.
 Similarly, his school is willing to write a supporting statement.